TheDeanLab/navigate/docs/source/contributing/software_architecture.rst

   **navigate** during run-time.
 Image analysis is performed on images in memory that are stored as numpy arrays, ensuring rapid processing.

-Acquisition Recipes
+Feature Lists
 -------------------

-These recipes are highly versatile, capable of:
+Feature lists are highly versatile, capable of:

-- **Sequential Execution**: Recipes can be executed in a predefined order, ensuring systematic data collection.
+- **Sequential Execution**: Acquisition routes can be executed in a predefined order, ensuring systematic data collection.
 - **Logic Gates Integration**: Incorporates conditional logic (e.g., if/then, try/except)
   and loop structures (while, for-loops), providing flexibility in data acquisition and processing.
-- **Non-Imaging Processes**: Supports the inclusion of non-imaging-based processes, such as solvent exchange, within cyclic labeling workflows, broadening the application scope of the system.
+- **Non-Imaging Processes**: Supports the inclusion of non-imaging-based processes, such as solvent exchange, broadening the application scope of the system.